-The regulatory consultants at Pacific Bridge Medical can work with you to register your medical devices and obtain approval under Malaysia’s new regulatory system.
-We will ensure that your products are complaint with the Malaysian device regulations.
+Due to the regulatory changes, the registration process could be complicated or extended to as long as a few years.
+The regulatory consultants at Pacific Bridge Medical can work with you to register your medical devices as efficiently as possible and obtain approval under Malaysia’s new regulatory system.
+We will ensure that your products are compliant with the Malaysian device regulations.

 Click on the questions below for more information about Malaysia’s medical device registration process, regulations, and pathway to approval.

 Which regulatory bodies in the Malaysian government are responsible for medical device registration in Malaysia?

 The Malaysian Medical Device Authority (MDA) is in charge of enforcing medical device regulations and medical device registration.

 In Malaysia, are medical devices required to be registered before they can be sold?